gusaaaaa/SupernovaController/README.md

 ### Operations intended for the Supernova in I3C controller mode

-1. ***Initializing the I3C peripheral:***
+1. ***Initializing the Supernova as an I3C controller:***

-    Initializes the Supernova I3C peripheral in controller mode:
+    Initializes the Supernova in controller mode:

     ```python
    success, status = i3c_controller.controller_init()
    ```
-    By default, the peripheral is initialized by the open() method in controller mode, so it may not be needed to call it in most cases.
+    By default, the Supernova is initialized by the open() method in controller mode, so it may not be needed to call it in most cases.

 2. ***Setting Bus Voltage:***